You are not alone.

 Our patients happily report back to us that they’re experiencing healthier sex lives and increased libido, better bladder control to total bladder control, improved quality of life, freedom from adult diapers, pain-free sex and no trouble sitting for extended periods of time.
 Outside of physical results, our patients also leave Pelvic Physical Therapy feeling more confident and are able to savor life to the fullest!

-Internal vaginal and/or rectal examination to assess the muscle function, external and/or internal manual therapy for the pelvic floor including myofascial release and trigger point release, visceral manipulation, state-of-the-art Perineal Biofeedback Training, Neuromuscular Re-education via electrical stimulation, and transcutaneous electrical nerve stimulation (TENS), therapeutic ultrasound, body mechanics training to limit further strain and exercise prescription to address strength or flexibility impairments.
+Internal vaginal and/or rectal examination to assess the muscle function, external and/or internal manual therapy for the pelvic floor including myofascial release and trigger point release, visceral manipulation, state-of-the-art Perineal Biofeedback Training, Neuromuscular Re-education via electrical stimulation, and transcutaneous electrical nerve stimulation (TENS), therapeutic ultrasound, visceral mobilization or visceral manipulation, body mechanics training to limit further strain and exercise prescription to address strength or flexibility impairments.